 The Pandemic Information Gap: The Brutal Economics of COVID-19

 Joshua Gans is Professor of Strategic Management and holds the Jeffrey S. Skoll Chair of Technical Innovation and Entrepreneurship at the University of Toronto's Rotman School of Management.
-He is the author of The Disruption Dilemma (MIT Press), Prediction Machines, and other books, and coauthor of Innovation + Equality (MIT Press).
+He is the author of

 Why solving the information problem should be at the core of our pandemic response: essential reading about the long-term implications of our current crisis.